-Oracle warehouse builder is an ETL (extract, transform, load) tool created by Oracle corporation which offers graphical environment create and build data integration processes which is actually a data preprocessing technique that is used to combine data from multiple sources into a unified view (combining multiple heterogeneous data sources into a coherent source) for the users which allows the data integration from multiple data sources like files and multiple databases to get some valuable as well as meaningful insights from data for further analysis.
+Oracle warehouse builder is an ETL (extract, transform, load) tool created by Oracle corporation which offers graphical environment create and build data integration processes which are actually a data preprocessing technique that is used to combine data from multiple sources into a unified view (combining multiple heterogeneous data sources into a coherent source) for the users which allow the data integration from multiple data sources like files and multiple databases to get some valuable as well as meaningful insights from data for further analysis.

 The major feature areas of oracle warehouse builder consist of data modeling, data profiling, data quality, ETL (extraction, transformation, load), advanced data lineage, metadata management, business-level integration of ERP application data, impact analysis and integration with business intelligence tools for reporting purposes.

 Oracle warehouse builder’s key components are discussed below:

 The oracle warehouse builder client application provides a GUI (graphical user interface), which allows a user to define, design and implement business intelligence systems.
 It makes working easy.
 The deployment manager and code generator are the components of the client application.
 They help in the creation and management of the system created by the user.

 This component is responsible for managing all the aspects related to deployed objects and deployment.
 It allows the user to select the objects to be deployed and the manner the user wants those objects to be deployed.
 After deployment of the objects, these objects can be executed.
 The lifecycle of the user’s system can be managed by accessing the deployment history.

 This component helps in generating the scripts like PL/SQL and DDL based on the metadata present in the repository.
 The code generator enhances the optimal performance of the Oracle database systems.